 Cost $16.00 CAD + free shipping to Canadian addresses.

-To order, please contact the Church of the Rock office.
+For orders going outside of Canada, please contact the Church of the Rock office.

 - Toll Free: 1-877-700-ROCK (7625)